What is the Pink Line Metro Status in 2026?

 Operational Status: What is Running Now?

-As of late April 2026, the Pink Line Metro is not open for passengers yet.
+As of June 2026, the Pink Line Metro is not open for passengers yet.
 The full line is still in the testing and trial stage.

 Key Benefits of the Pink Line Metro